kchia/starter-crypto-template/README.md

 Startups and tech workers are attracted to investment potential and innovation networks.

-MiamiCoin’s contributions to the city's treasury have grown to millions of dollars in just a few months, and Mayor Suarez and the City of Miami Commission have proposed several uses for the funds, including economics incentives for tech entrepreneurs.
+MiamiCoin’s contributions to the city's treasury have grown to tens of millions of dollars, and Mayor Suarez and the City of Miami Commission have proposed several uses for the funds, including creating economic incentives for tech entrepreneurs.

+Using MiamiStarter, $MIA token holders can directly invest in and vote on startups and businesses that they think the city should support.

 ## Enter MiamiStarter